Insider Buying: CEO Christophe - GuruFocus.com

 Insider Buying Analysis

 Over the past year, Christopher Boever has purchased a total of 1,507,725 shares and sold 0 shares.
 This indicates a strong conviction in the company's prospects and a willingness to invest personal capital in the business.
-Additionally, the insider transaction history for Stryve Foods Inc shows a total of 23 insider buys over the past year, with no insider sells during the same period.
-This trend suggests that insiders are confident in the company's future growth and performance.
+The insider transaction history for Stryve Foods Inc shows a total of 23 insider buys over the past year, with no insider sells during the same period.
+This trend suggests that insiders are bullish on the company's future and believe in its potential for growth.

-On the day of Christopher Boever's recent purchase, shares of Stryve Foods Inc were trading at $0.66 apiece, giving the stock a market cap of $18.249 million.
-To determine the intrinsic value of the stock, we can consider the GF Value, which takes into account historical multiples, a GuruFocus adjustment factor, and future estimates of business performance from Morningstar analysts.
+On the day of Christopher Boever's recent purchase, shares of Stryve Foods Inc were trading at $0.66 apiece, giving the stock a market cap of $21.119 million.
+To determine the intrinsic value of the stock, we can look at the GF Value, which takes into account historical multiples, a GuruFocus adjustment factor, and future estimates of business performance from Morningstar analysts.

-By analyzing these factors, investors can gain a better understanding of whether Stryve Foods Inc's stock is undervalued, fairly valued, or overvalued.
-Given the consistent insider buying activity and the absence of insider selling, it is possible that the stock is currently undervalued, making it an attractive investment opportunity for those who believe in the company's growth potential.

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.